-- Despite the size of its economy, Singapore is in the top 20 of smallest countries in the world and is 15,000 times smaller than the United States.
+- Despite the size of its economy, Singapore is in the top 20 smallest countries in the world and is 15,000 times smaller than the United States.

 - Planners restrict the size of buildings in Singapore to a maximum height of 280 meters.

-Start your research with reviews of these regulated brokers available in .
+You can start your research of Singapore’s most traded commodities by exploring these regulated brokers available in .

-CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-Between 73.90%-89.00% of retail investor accounts lose money when trading CFDs.
-You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
+CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage. <b>Between 71.00%-89.00% of retail investor accounts lose money when trading CFDs.</b> You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.